Virus tracing app raises privacy concerns in India

 In Noida, a burgeoning satellite town half an hour’s drive from New Delhi, police have made it a punishable offense if people don’t use the app.

+App users must answer questions posed by a chatbot about whether they have any COVID-19 symptoms, pre-existing health conditions and about their travel history.
+Those suspected of being infected are contacted by health authorities, who track cases in a database.

-Millions of Indians, many of them oblivious of any privacy concerns, have enthusiastically downloaded the app at Prime Minister Narendra Modi’s urging.
-Some were encouraged by their employers who said they cannot work without the app.
+Millions of Indians, many oblivious of any privacy concerns, have enthusiastically downloaded the app at Prime Minister Narendra Modi’s urging.
+Some businesses have said their employees cannot work without the app.

 "It will be very good if almost everyone uses it,” said Umesh Ram, a food delivery rider.